weilandia/coding-for-managers/review-2/exercises.md

 Exercise 2:

-**Create a thank-you page for your user to see after they submit your form.
-This requires the creation of a new view (I would name it `thanks.html.erb` and put it under the `home` views directory), a new `HomeController` method.
-You must also create a custom route for the thank-you page.
-For now, the page should be very simple - it shoud thank the user and offer him/her a link back to your home/landing (*hint: `root`*) page.
-If you are feeling extra clever, you can use a JavaScript `setTimeout` to automatically send the user back to your root page.
-Add `<input type="hidden" name="_next" value="https://name-of-your-workspace.c9users.io/thanks"/>` into your form.
-This will tell Formspree that you want to direct your user to a certain page after the submission succeeds.**

-Exercise 3:

 **The blog still doesn't look super great, especially the post index page.
 Let's make it look much nicer.
 First, in your `posts/index.html.erb` file, let's display each post's author's `email` instead of his/her `user_id`.
 Let's get rid of displaying the category right now since we haven't implemented it yet and it is taking up valuable room.
 Let's also get rid of the table header `<thead>` and rename the `<h1>` heading to `Posts`.
 If you haven't done so already, let's make the `show`, `edit`, `destroy` buttons into Bootstrap buttons.
 Also rename `destroy` to `delete` to sound less violent.**

-Exercise 4:
+Exercise 3:

-**Let's add a quick favoriting system to the blog entries.
+**Let's add a quick favoriting system to your blog entries.
 Bootstrap comes with a nice [icon set](http://getbootstrap.com/components/#glyphicons) that can be accessed using CSS.
 Create a new `<td>` at the beginning of the `<tr>` and inside of that, create an empty `<div>`.
 Then let's give that div the following classes: `glyphicon glyphicon-star-empty favorite`.
 Great!
 You should see an empty star displayed next to each of your posts.
 Now let's bring it to life using JavaScript!
-Find your `home.coffee` file and rename it `home.js`, making sure to comment out the first three lines using `//` or by highlighting that content and pressing `command /`.
-In this file, set up a jQuery click**
+Find your `posts.coffee` file and rename it `posts.js`, making sure to comment out the first three lines using `//` or by highlighting that content and pressing `command /`.
+In this file, set up a jQuery click listener on your `favorite` class.
+This will listen to click events on every element that has the `favorite` class.
+Create a function called `handleFavoriteClicked` - inside, the `this` keyword represents the target element.
+Select the `this` target element using jQuery (`$(this)`) and use a method called `removeClass` to remove the `glyphicon-star-empty` class by passing that class's name into the function as an argument.
+Next, use a method called `addClass` to add the class `glyphicon-star` in a similar fashion.
+Once this is done, clicking on an empty star will replace it with a filled-in star!**

-*Hint: the index method should be empty.*
+Exercise 4 (optional):

+**Create a thank-you page for your user to see after they submit your form.
+This requires the creation of a new view (I would name it `thanks.html.erb` and put it under the `home` views directory), a new `HomeController` method.
+You must also create a custom route for the thank-you page.
+For now, the page should be very simple - it shoud thank the user and offer him/her a link back to your home/landing (*hint: `root`*) page.
+If you are feeling extra clever, you can use a JavaScript `setTimeout` to automatically send the user back to your root page.
+Add `<input type="hidden" name="_next" value="https://name-of-your-workspace.c9users.io/thanks"/>` into your form.
+This will tell Formspree that you want to direct your user to a certain page after the submission succeeds.**

 Homework:

-**Use your HTML/CSS skills to beautify your homepage.
-You can remove/add anything, add a new background picture etc. If you have time, use your Rails/Ruby skills to customize the blog section of your website.**
+**Spend time touching up your blog and getting it ready to be deployed.
+Next class we'll be launching it onto Heroku!**